thirstycode/Raspi-output-catcher/README.md

 # Instagram output catcher
 -	01:19:11 PM 18 04 --> posted with username tamannaah.143
+-	04:58:44 PM 04 06 --> total users followed from kriti.sanon143 - 75
+-	04:58:23 PM 04 06 --> total users followed from tamannaah.143 - 75
+-	04:57:49 PM 04 06 --> total users followed from realshrutihaasan - 75
+-	04:50:27 PM 04 06 --> some error with posting having username manushi.chillar.insta
+-	04:50:12 PM 04 06 --> some error with posting having username angelinajolie143
+-	04:50:07 PM 04 06 --> some error with posting having username disha.patani.updates
+-	04:50:07 PM 04 06 --> some error with posting having username kriti.sanon143
+-	04:49:16 PM 04 06 --> some error with posting having username tamannaah.143
+-	04:48:45 PM 04 06 --> some error with posting having username shraddha.kapoor.sweet
+-	04:48:30 PM 04 06 --> some error with posting having username priyanka.chopra143
+-	04:48:24 PM 04 06 --> some error with posting having username realshrutihaasan
+-	04:47:39 PM 04 06 --> some error with posting having username urvashirautela26
 -	04:19:53 PM 04 06 --> some error with following having username shraddha.kapoor.sweet
 -	04:13:39 PM 04 06 --> some error with following having username disha.patani.updates
 -	03:30:14 PM 04 06 --> some error with following having username manushi.chillar.insta